abali96/Pebble-Coding-Challenge/README.md

 ` trappedApp ` is the app run by the individuals trapped in Rooms 1-4, and ` commanderApp ` is the app controlled by voice commands.
 The `trappedApp` runs on port 3000. `commanderApp` runs on port 8080.

-You may open multiple instances of localhost:3000 and localhost:8080 in the same browser with different tabs.
-It is assumed that only one instance of localhost:8080 will be run at a give time.
+We assume here that each room has an instance of localhost:3000 running, each with with path localhost:3000/:roomNum, corresponding to the room that the app is running in.
+Opening these in different tabs in the same browser will not cause a problem.
+It is assumed that only one of each route is being hit at a given time for simplicity.
+If this is not the case, only the tab that has opened the given route most recently will work.

 Open localhost:8080 in any browser and then start to speak as follows.
-Note that the order of rooms can change.
-Annyang doesn't play nicely with background noise so I decided to console log the current running order in which the rooms should press their buttons.
+Annyang doesn't play nicely with background noise so I decided to console log the current running order in which the rooms should press their buttons, in addition to creating a replica of that console as the view for the commander app.
+Full instructions on how to run the commander app are written in the view file itself, including which commands are permitted under a given set of conditions.
-As a result, after saying "Room 1", wait until the console logs the order.
-Numbers other than those from 1 to 4 will be ignored and the console will indicate as such.
-I assume here that the console is visible to the commander so he knows when his commands are registered and when to continue.
-If that's not the case, I would integrate [say](https://www.npmjs.com/package/say) so that the commander can get auditory feedback.

-After the entire order is heard, the room first on the commander's list displays "Click now.", contrary to what it said previously: "Don't click yet."
-Upon clicking, the next user in the specified commander order is notified, and so on and so forth.
-Once the last user in the list has clicked, the console will print "Free them!" and the user will be notified with "You're free!"

-However, if at any point the button is clicked out of order (or a button is clicked prior to any commander directions having hit the system), the console will print "They're trapped forever" and the user will see "You're trapped forever!"
-Blame room {x}", where 'x' is the person who caused the order to be incorrect.